 徐行 · jokō

-A speed slow enough that the driver can stop instantly.
-Required at crosswalks with pedestrians, around schools, narrow streets, etc. Roughly 10 km/h or less.
+A speed slow enough that the driver can bring the vehicle to an immediate stop — generally around 10 km/h or less.
+The phrase 'stop-ready speed' used elsewhere on this site refers to this concept.
+Required at crosswalks with pedestrians, around schools, narrow streets, intersections without traffic signals, etc.

 overtaking